shendew/GPAcalculatorProject/members.md

-### This file contains the information of group members
+### This file contains the information for Group 8 members

 |  S\N     | Full Name | Registration Number | Contribution |
 | ---      | ---       | ---      | ---       |